ray-project/ray/doc/source/cluster/vms/user-guides/logging.md

 Logs (both system and application logs) are useful for monitoring and troubleshooting your applications and the Ray system.
 For example, you may want to access your application's logs if a node dies.

 Similar to Kubenetes, Ray does not provide a native storage solution for log data.
 Users need to manage the lifecycle of the logs by themselves.
-The following sections provide some guidan e on how to collect logs from Ray clusters running on VMs.
+The following sections provide some guidane on how to collect logs from Ray clusters running on VMs.

 ## The Ray log directory
 By default, Ray writes logs to files in the directory `/tmp/ray/session_*/logs` on each Ray node's file system, including application logs and Ray system logs.
-Learn more about the [log directory and log file structure](../../../ray-observability/user-guides/configure-logging.rst) before you start to collect the logs.
+Learn more about the [log directory and log file structure](../../../ray-observability/user-guides/configure-logging.md) before you start to collect the logs.

 Extracting and persisting these logs requires some setup.